-These goals include reducing energy consumption, increasing onsite renewable energy and more.
-Since launching our formal sustainability program in 2008 with Strategic Energy Plan (SEP), Macerich has reduced more than 21 million kWh, which is the equivalent of 196,616 metric tons of CO2e emission and has realized \$33.1 million in operational savings.
-This is equivalent to the impact a 17,477-acre forest would have on removing greenhouse gases.
+These GHG goals include reducing energy consumption, increasing onsite renewable energy and more.
+Since launching our formal sustainability program in 2008 with our Strategic Energy Plan (SEP), Macerich has reduced its energy utilization and carbon footprint every year for more than 11 consecutive years.
+In 2019 alone, Macerich reduced energy consumption by more than 28.3 million MWh.